jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

     >>> from tabulate import tabulate
     >>> from sklearn.metrics import roc_auc_score
     >>> from sklearn.model_selection import train_test_split
     ...
     >>> # Loading dataframes
     >>> DATASET_PATH = "creditcard.csv"
     >>> df = pd.read_csv(DATASET_PATH)

-Let's have a quick glance on come columns of this dataset below:
+Let's have a glance at some columns of this dataset below:

 .. code-block:: python